 Non-NHS Services

-When a Doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
-In order to complete even the simplest of forms, therefore, the Doctor might have to check the patient’s entire medical record.
-Carelessness or an inaccurate report can have serious consequences for the Doctor with the General Medical Council or even the Police.
+“I only need a signature” – what’s the issue?
+When a doctor signs a certificate or completes a report, they are bound by the Medical Register to only sign what they know to be true.
+Even for seemingly simple forms, this often requires the GP to meticulously review your entire medical record.
+Carelessness or an inaccurate report can have serious professional consequences for the doctor with the General Medical Council or even the Police.

 Why is there a charge?